dmralev/scaff/README.md

 ## List and Show

-List is used to get an overview over the namespaces you have.
+`list` is used to get an overview over the namespaces you have.

 `scaff list`